caiks/WBOT02/README.md

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---
 model080|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|randomised tiled|13|balanced|48 B&W videos|75,000,000|10,768|0.718|8.4|2.3|15|-0.1|-0.6|-0.5|3.00|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, tile size 8x8, xmax 1024, omax 20, bmax 60, threshold 5000, start at randomised records006
 model081|0.25, 0.21, 0.177, 0.149, 0.125, 0.105|rethreshold model 80|13|balanced|48 B&W videos|75,000,000|188,056|0.501|10.4|2.6|20|0.1|-0.4|0.5|3.23|30s unique, 12.0 min diagonal, 1.2 min entropy, no overflow, tile size 8x8, threshold 200

+Compare the underlying clusters between models 76, 79 and 80.
+76 clusters are very horizontal.
+Possibly the root fuds were created during a series of images with a lot of horizontals.
+Model 79 and 80 are much more spherical, so probably the second records set was much more random than 76.
+Nevertheless we will continue on with 80 and then 81.
+The high thresholds increase the underlying somewhat.
+The coverage is much better in all cases, principally because of the smaller substrate, with model 81 having an average of a maximum of 84.6, i.e. 1.3 times the substrate.

+Looking at the position map for model 81 - Compare contour005_061_minent_position to contour005_081_minent_position - it seems that we are getting a degree of convolution - the model changes gradually, with much of the path being common until a boundary

 future developments -